21 Ways to Maximize Your Money & Save Even More in 2021

 Who doesn’t love free stuff?
 Check out all of these places that offer freebies & incentives when you join their loyalty program!
 While restaurants like Red Robin, IHOP, and Famous Dave’s offer free meals for your birthday, they also give you freebies just for signing up to receive their emails!
 Once you’re in, you’ll get email notifications with promotions throughout the year.

 And if there’s one good thing to come out of this pandemic, some places have even upped their freebies to make them more tempting than ever!
 For example, Krispy Kreme is now giving everyone a FREE dozen donuts on your birthday when it used to be just one (plus, you get a free donut just for signing up too)!

-Even sweeter… there are many other places offering freebies that are straight-up FREE, so if you’re not looking to spend a dime, we’ve got ya covered.
+Even sweeter… there are many other places offering loyalty perks that are straight-up FREE, so if you’re not looking to spend a dime, we’ve got ya covered.

 15. Switch to autopay.

 Want a quick and straightforward way to save money every month?
 Many of your monthly bills come with a discount when you switch to automatic payments – I’m saving 30 bucks every month by doing this with my Verizon account!
 Auto Pay can even be conveniently set up on the billing website via your computer or mobile device.

 16. Use the 30-day rule.